rmad17/jekyll-site/resources.md

 ## Rutgers Email Etiquette
 As an undergraduate student, it is important that you familiarize yourself with **how to write proper emails** when communicating with your TA.
 Remember that if you have a question, **contact me first**.
-Professor are always *very busy*, so it is my job to be the first in trying to answer your questions.
+Professors are always *very busy*, so it is my job to be the first one in trying to answer your questions.

   <div>